 When you focus only on people’s temporary needs, but you don’t teach them how to take care of themselves, in a way you make them a type of prisoner to you or someone else.

-Because if someone is completely dependent on someone else for food or happiness or success, then they can never be truly free to live and sustain their life on their own.
+If someone is completely dependent on someone else for their livelihood or happiness or success, then they can never be truly free to live and sustain their life on their own.

 This kind of dependence can be helpful, but only in those rare cases where people are completely unable to take care of themselves.
 For example, due to a severe mental or physical disorder.
 Otherwise, fostering this kind of dependency is usually harmful and unhealthy.